syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Working-with-page-navigation.md

 ---
 layout: post
 title: Working with page navigation in UWP PDF Viewer | Syncfusion
-description: Learn here all about Working with page navigation support in Syncfusion UWP PDF Viewer (SfPdfViewer) control and more.
+description: Learn here all about Working with page navigation support in Syncfusion<sup>®</sup> UWP PDF Viewer (SfPdfViewer) control and more.
 platform: uwp
 control: PDF viewer
 documentation: ug